HimajaChandaluri/Banking_Software/README.md

 ## XP Value

+### **Communication**

+As a team we have always communicated to transfer knowledge from one team member to everyone else on the team.

+### **Simplicity**

+We implemented only the required features, and did it using multiple reusable components.

 ### **Respect**

 Throughout the project all the teammates respected others opinions, suggestions, their availability, and timelines.

-### **Communication**

-As a team we have always communicated to transfer knowledge from one team member to everyone else on the team.

 ## Sprints